Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

 and choose movie genres effortlessly.

 # Understanding the Movie Genre Selector
-The Movie Genre Selector is a user-friendly tool that simplifies the process of discovering and selecting movie genres.
-Taipy's innovative technology powers this demo, making it an enjoyable and informative experience for movie enthusiasts.
+The Movie Genre Selector is a user-friendly tool designed to make it easy to explore and pick movie genres.
+This demo is powered by Taipy's innovative technology, creating an enjoyable and informative experience for movie enthusiasts.

 # The Movie Genre Selector Demo
 Discovering Movie Genres